Your Directors have pleasure in presenting the 33rd annual report together

 |Balance carried forward to balance sheet

-million in the previous year showing a growth of 24.6 per cent.
-Sale of vehicles
+million in the previous year showing an increase of 0.28 per cent.
+Sale of vehicles in the

-previous year showing a growth of 30.1 per cent.
-Total number of vehicles exported was
+showing an increase of 0.25 per cent.
+Total number of vehicles exported was 101,352 units

-The Company has been awarded the highest financial credit rating of AAA/stable (long term)
+The Company was awarded the highest financial credit rating of AAA/stable (long term)

 and A1+ (short term) on its bank facilities by CRISIL.
 The rating underscores the

 financial strength of the Company in terms of the highest safety with regard to timely

 fulfillment of its financial obligations.

 The Company was again awarded ISO:27001 certification by STQC Directorate

 (Standardisation, Testing and Quality Certificate), Ministry of Communications and